Resource Allocation - who gets what

 Both Farmers have another lightbulb moment.
 They decide to offer recreational catch and release fishing in their dams.
 After similar extensive marketing by both, they have a steady stream of anglers turning up.
 Unfortunately after a few weeks, word gets out that most of the anglers fishing in farmer A's dam are catching very little while at farmer B's dam, anglers are usually assured of catching fish on a regular basis.
 Anglers continue to drive past farmer A and pay farmer B for the privilege of fishing in his dam.

-This is effectively what is happening in Qld as tourist anglers drive and fly past on their way to the Northern Territory.
+This is effectively what has been happening in Qld for decades as tourist anglers drive and fly past on their way to the Northern Territory.

 The debate on ''sustainability'' has been tied up for decades on technicalities while the fair allocation debate gets ignored.